Kitura/kitura.dev/en/starter/generator/command_line_tools.md

 **Output**

 The tool creates a new file that defines the model, /models/model-name.json; for details, see [Model definition JSON file](model_definition_json_file.html).
-It also generates an [*OpenAPI (Swagger 2.0) specification*](http://swagger.io/specification/) YAML file that describes and documents the REST APIs.
+It also modifies the [*OpenAPI (Swagger 2.0) specification*](http://swagger.io/specification/) YAML file that describes and documents the REST APIs.
 By convention this file is located in the project’s definitions directory; for example, `definitions/appname.yaml`.

 ---

 ## Property generator

-**Important:** Before running this generator, you must create an application by using the [Application generator](#application-generator).
+**Important:** Before running this generator, you must create a CRUD type application by using the [Application generator](#application-generator).
 Then you must create a model using the [Model generator](#model-generator).
 Then you must run the command from the root directory of the application.

 **Synopsis**